 To support the continuation of each service, the following work is underway

-NHS Digital is working with national stakeholders to ensure that data sharing for direct care via GP Connect continues on a national basis after COPI ends.
+NHS Digital has worked with national stakeholders to ensure that data sharing for direct care via GP Connect continues on a national basis after COPI ends.
 Local Data Sharing Agreements were in place for GP Connect before the pandemic.
 These were not legally needed but were identified by the Information Commissioner’s Office as good practice.
-A National Data Sharing Agreement is being prepared to follow the precedent.
+A National Data Sharing Agreement has been prepared to follow the precedent.

 Summary Care Record Additional Information